egeaydin1/histora/RAILWAY_DEPLOYMENT_GUIDE.md

 ## Step 5: Automatic Database Initialization

-The application now automatically creates database tables when deployed to Railway through the startup script.
+The application now automatically creates database tables when deployed to Railway using a robust startup script.
 Railway's NIXPACKS builder will automatically install dependencies from [requirements.txt](file:///Users/hientranpc/Desktop/Claude/histora/requirements.txt).

 If you need to manually initialize the database, you can still do so: